xin-huang/dadi-cli/README.md

     - lognormal
     - normal

-To find out the parameters and the detail of a specific function, we can use the name of the function as the parameter after `--names`.
+To find out the parameters and the detail of a specific function, users can use the name of the function as the parameter after `--names`.
 For example,

     dadi-CLI Pdf --names beta